Yujie-Cui/side-channels/learning-papi/prac/README.md

 hAPI.c:(.text+0x136): undefined reference to `PAPI_stop_counters'
 ```
 Solution: Don't clone the git respository shown on the [PAPI Software Page](http://icl.utk.edu/papi/software/).
 Instead scroll down and download the latest `papi-.tar.gz` and build PAPI from the downloaded directory.

+6. It looks like there is no PAPI support in VirtualBox [source](https://ptools-perfapi.eecs.utk.narkive.com/AxFU8LIh/papi-on-virtualbox).